dianbanjiu/FlipSwitcher/README.md

 2. Run the installer and follow the prompts
 3. The app will start in the system tray after installation

+> 💡 **Tip**: If you need to close or terminate administrator-level windows or processes, it is recommended to enable "Run as Administrator" in Settings.

 ### Building from Source

 ```bash